 FUTA Credits: Employers may be able to reduce their overall FUTA liability by taking credits against state unemployment insurance contributions paid.
 Beware that these credits may be reduced in a given year if the state where the employer is located is a credit reduction state - a state that has borrowed money from the federal government to pay regular benefits during times of high unemployment, but that has failed to pay back the loans by certain dates.
 The US Department of Labor certifies by each November 10 which states have taken steps toward financial solvency.

 Employer Benefit Overpayment Penalties: Employers may be subject to higher unemployment insurance (UI) benefit costs if they do not properly respond to UI claim notices received from state labor departments requesting information about benefit claims.
 This is because the unemployment insurance laws in every state and the District of Columbia now conform to the federal Trade Adjustment Assistance Extension Act (TAAEA).
 These laws prevent individuals who file UI benefit claims from receiving greater amounts of benefits than they are actually entitled to and improve the states' ability to recover such overpayments.
 However, some sates impose even stricter standards than those required by the TAAEA.

 Author: Rena Pirsos, JD, Legal Editor

-Updated to reflect forthcoming amendments regarding seasonal employment.
+Updated to reflect forthcoming amendments to the Labor Code.

 Compliance with federal (FUTA) and state (SUTA) unemployment insurance taxes and employer options for reducing their tax rates.